-Will it affect the baby?
-And how about labour?
+Will it affect the baby or your labour?
 Here’s the information you need if you have been told you might have a low-lying placenta or placenta praevia.

 What is the role of the placenta anyway?